Data residency for Backup vault

 Organizations with data residency requirements can set up a Resource Locations organization policy constraint that restricts the location of new backup resources at the organization, project, or folder level of their resource hierarchy.

-Data residency scope and behavior
+Data residency and organization policy constraints

 Data residency compatibility